srhill12/deep-learning-student-loan-risk-predictions/README.md

 1. **Data Collection**: Collect data on credit scores, financial aid, employment prospects, loan details, and academic performance to recommend suitable loan options.
 2. **Filtering Method**: Use content-based filtering to match student attributes with loan features for personalized recommendations.
 3. **Challenges**: Address data privacy and security concerns and mitigate bias to ensure fair and secure recommendations.

-## Sources
-Activites from Module 18 and Xpert Learning Assistant for README formatting suggestions.

 ### Conclusion